Kentucky court releases recording of Breonna Taylor grand jury proceedings | Law-Order

 Cameron had revealed in a Louisville television interview on Tuesday that he recommended only the one endangerment charge that was returned, saying the grand jury had the responsibility to bring additional charges if it believed they were warranted.
 Prosecutors have wide leeway in how to present evidence to a grand jury, which then decides whether to bring charges.
 Nine of the 12 grand jurors must agree on a charge in order to return an indictment.

-Hollywood celebrities and professional athletes have supported street protests calling for the arrest of the officers and demanding justice for Taylor, 26, a Black emergency medical technician.
-As the raid unfolded, Taylor's boyfriend, Kenneth Walker, fired once at what he said he believed was a criminal intrusion, wounding one officer.
+Hollywood celebrities and professional athletes have supported street protests calling for the arrest of the officers and demanding justice for Taylor, a 26-year-old Black emergency medical technician.
+Taylor's boyfriend, Kenneth Walker, has said he believed the officers who burst into her home were criminal intruders and fired once, wounding one officer.
 Three officers then shot 32 rounds, six of which hit Taylor, killing her.

 The Taylor family has won a $12 million wrongful death settlement from the city of Louisville but still asked for the evidence to be made public, questioning whether Cameron sought to shield the officers from criminal liability.
 The Kentucky governor, Louisville's mayor and even a member of the grand jury itself had called for the proceedings to be released, increasing the pressure on Cameron, a Black Republican whom President Donald Trump has praised as a rising star in the party.